abdullahansari-yk/FrontEnd_Assignment-Pazago_2025/README.md

-# This is FrontEnd Assignment I received from Pazago Texhnologies.
+# This is FrontEnd Assignment I received from Pazago Technologies.